-The first couple were given a well appointed place to live, a beautiful garden paradise.
+The first couple were given a well-appointed place to live, a beautiful garden paradise.
 They never went hungry.
-They had more than enough of every variety of fruit to eat, some familiar and some I suspect we would not be able to identify; low hanging fruit, no toiling, no sweat, and likely no need for storage.
+They had more than enough of every variety of fruit to eat; low hanging fruit, no toiling, no sweat, and no need for storage.
 Adam and Eve had it made.
 Then they lost it all with the exception of their relationship with God.
-Thankfully that was in tact, but the comforts of the life they had enjoyed slipped away from them.
-As tragic as this is, there is a principle in this narrative that could help us live a much better life; I would like to call this the Garden of Eden Principle.
+Thankfully that was in tact, but the comforts they had enjoyed slipped away from them.
+As tragic as this is, there is a principle in this narrative that could help us live a much better life: I would like to call this the Garden of Eden Principle.

-Adam and Eve only had one thing to do to keep their place in the Garden; do not eat of the tree of the Knowledge of Good and Evil.
-Everything in the garden – the plentiful and delicious fruit, comfortable and picturesque surroundings, and easy maintenance in this paradise they called home – was theirs with only one small restriction; do not eat of the fruit of one tree.
-One tree mind you!
-To be candid, Adam and Eve lacked discipline and restraint in the small thing.
+Adam and Eve had only one thing to do to have a better life in the Garden; do not eat of the tree of the Knowledge of Good and Evil.
+Everything in the garden; the plentiful and delicious fruit, comfortable and picturesque surroundings, and easy maintenance in this paradise was theirs to enjoy.
+They only had one small restriction.
+Do not eat of the fruit of one tree.